 If your baby has a cow’s milk allergy, they may be suffering with an IgE mediated allergy or a non-IgE mediated allergy.

-IgE mediated allergy results in an immediate reaction, such as hives, while non-IgE mediated allergies have a delayed reaction, such as gastrointestinal symptoms or an acne type rash developing on the face.
+IgE mediated allergy results in an immediate reaction, such as hives or a milk rash, while non-IgE mediated allergies have a delayed reaction, such as gastrointestinal symptoms or an acne type rash developing on the face.

 CMPA allergy testing would pick up an IgE mediated allergy, but a non-IgE mediated allergy would produce a negative result, when in reality your baby might be suffering with a genuine allergy – but the type that isn’t detectable by a test.